 This is one of the most generous incentive programs in Canada.

-For more details and to see you if you’re eligible, contact HHR@health.gov.sk.ca.
+For more details and to see you if you’re eligible visit Saskatchewan Rural and Remote Recruitment Incentive or contact HHR@health.gov.sk.ca.

 Loans and Bursaries

-The Student Loan Forgiveness Program encourages nurses and nurse practitioners to practice in rural or remote communities by forgiving up to $20,000 of their Saskatchewan Student Loans.
+The Student Loan Forgiveness Program encourages nurses and nurse practitioners to practise in rural or remote communities by forgiving up to $20,000 of their Saskatchewan Student Loans.

 The Graduate Retention Program provides income tax credits of up to $20,000 to eligible graduates who live and work in Saskatchewan.
 Nurses and nurse practitioners who are eligible for the Student Loan Forgiveness Program may also qualify for the Graduate Retention Program.